Toward a Theory of Causation for Interpreting Neural Code Models: An Overview of the Approach

+In addition to the previous pipeline and to help bridge the gap between a given \nlms low-level code prediction and human-understandable categories, we propose a \textbf{syntax clustering} criterion that aims to group well-known categories of programming languages from individual code tokens.
+This criterion is not explicitly defined in the pipeline but it is required for posterior evaluations. {Syntax clustering is introduced in \secref{sec:case_studies} and validated in \secref{sec:stx_val}.}

-While our source code token mapping provides the building blocks for explaining global model behavior when applied to predict different types of software data, it may be difficult to determine whether any correlations in performance are \textit{causal}, \ie definitely resulting from the intervention, or \textit{spurious}, \ie potentially caused by confounding factors.
+While our syntax clustering provides the building blocks for explaining global model behavior when applied to predict different types of software data, it may be difficult to determine whether any correlations in performance are \textit{causal}, \ie definitely resulting from the intervention, or \textit{spurious}, \ie potentially caused by confounding factors.
 To enable an analysis of whether a change in model performance is truly causal or not, allowing for the generation of \textit{accurate explanations}, we propose an analysis based on causal inference which we describe below.